japila-books/apache-spark-internals/docs/executor/TaskRunner.md

 ![Executor creates and runs TaskRunner](../images/executor/TaskRunner.png)

-!!! note
+!!! note "Internal Class"
-    `TaskRunner` is an internal class of the [Executor](Executor.md) class and has access to its internals (properties and methods).
+    `TaskRunner` is an internal class of [Executor](Executor.md) with full access to internal registries.

 `TaskRunner` is a [java.lang.Runnable]({{ java.api }}/java.base/java/lang/Runnable.html) so once a [TaskRunner has completed execution](#run) it must not be restarted.